 - They experience severe suicidal ideation at almost three times the rate of heterosexual youth.

-- They are five times more likely to have attempted suicide.
+- They are four times more likely to have attempted suicide.

 - Their suicide attempts were almost five times as likely to require medical intervention than suicide attempts by heterosexual youth.